pratheeksh/Deep-Image-Search-Engine/README.md

 3. Text + image search in any combination works very well, and fast.
 4. UI looks nice and is user friendly.
 5. We were able to load from disk using simlinks very seamlessly.
 6. Fast .
-Images get fetched with a round trip query time of ~3seconds
+Images get fetched with a round trip query time of ~3 seconds
+7. Multiple ways to input an image; URL and file upload